 - 154 x 154 mm in size

-If you require a quiet bathroom extractor fan that’s powerful and affordable, the Newlec NL880T is perfect.
-Compared against other fans that are similarly priced, none come close to the quality of the NL880T model.
+To conclude, if you require a silent bathroom extractor fan that’s powerful and affordable, the Newlec NL880T is perfect.
+When compared to other fans that are similarly priced, none come close to the quality of the NL880T model.

 Check it Out